NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_migration.rst

 Checklist for migrating a POD from v2.0
 ---------------------------------------

-Here we list the broad set of tasks needed to update a diagnostic written for v2.0 of the framework to v3.0.
+Here we list the broad set of tasks needed to update a POD written for v2.0 of the framework to v3.0.

 - **Update settings and varlist files**: In v3.0 these have been combined into a single ``settings.jsonc`` file.
-See the settings file :doc:`format guide <./dev_settings_quick>`, example POD, or :doc:`reference documentation <./ref_settings>` for a description of the new format.
+See the settings file :doc:`guide <./dev_settings_quick>`, :doc:`reference <./ref_settings>`, and `example <https://github.com/NOAA-GFDL/MDTF-diagnostics/tree/main/diagnostics/example/settings.jsonc>`__ for descriptions of the new format.
-- **Update references to framework environment variables**: See the table below for an overview, and the :doc:`reference documentation <./ref_envvars>` for complete information on what environment variables the framework sets. *Note* that your diagnostic should not use any hard-coded paths or variable names, but should read this information in from the framework's environment variables.
+- **Update references to framework environment variables**: See the table below for an overview, and the :doc:`reference <./ref_envvars>` for complete information on what environment variables the framework sets. *Note* that your POD should not use any hard-coded paths or variable names, but should read this information in from the framework's environment variables.
-- **Resubmit digested observational data**: To minimize the size of supporting data users need to download, we ask that you only supply observational data specifically needed for plotting, as well as any code used to perform that data reduction from raw sources.
+- **Resubmit digested observational data**: To minimize the size of supporting data users need to download, we ask that you only supply observational data specifically needed for plotting (preferably size within MB range), as well as any code used to perform that data reduction from raw sources.
 - **Remove HTML templating code**: Version 2.0 of the framework required that your POD's top-level driver script take particular steps to assemble its HTML file.
-In v3.0 these tasks are done by the framework: all that your POD needs to do is generate figures of the appropriate names in the specified folders, and the framework will convert and link them appropriately.
+In v3.0 these tasks are done by the framework: all that your POD needs to do is generate figures of the appropriate formats and names in the specified folders, and the framework will convert and link them appropriately.

 Conversion from v2.0 environment variables
 ------------------------------------------